 - regulate your menstrual cycle with primrose oil and red raspberry leaf tea

 - avoid antibiotics – if you get colds, flus, sore throats, coughs, etc. try Pepper Juice

 - switch to cloth pads, wash with organic soaps, and maybe even take the plunge and use family cloth 😉

 - peel off those jeans and wear looser fitting clothing – allowing your skin to breathe

 These suggestions will start you on the right track, but to truly rid yourself of recurring yeast infections, you need to eliminate the problem at the source: candida.

 Candida isn’t something you can totally get rid of, because remember, we all have it in our system.
 The goal is to control it and get it back into balance with our good bacteria.
-This is a two-step solution – and both steps need to be done simultaneously in order for it to truly work well.
+This is a multi-step solution – and everything need to be done simultaneously in order for it to truly work well.